bhyvex/cloudly/README.md

 Installation Instructions
 -------------------------

-In order to run this project in what we call and "Enterprise Mode", please follow the installation instructions below.
+In order to run this project in what we call the "Enterprise Mode", please follow the installation instructions below.

 ###### Install MySQL server and Python MySQLdb